Rules of the Minnesota State Board of Legal Certification

 c.
 Deny the agency’s application and issue a written decision stating the reasons for the denial.
 An application may be denied for any of the following reasons:

-(2) The application is incomplete, investigation has revealed inaccuracies, or the applicant agency has been uncooperative in the initial review.
+(2) The application is incomplete, investigation has revealed inaccuracies, or the agency has been uncooperative in the review.

 (3) The proposed definition of the field of law is rejected by the Board.

-(4) The agency’s goals and methods of measuring attainment of those goals are not appropriate or not well defined.
+(4) The agency’s goals or methods of measuring attainment of those goals are not appropriate or not well defined.

 (5) The agency’s tests and other performance criteria are inadequate.